eosnewyork/eos-transit/plugin-dev/transit-dev-simple/README.md

 # Transit PLUGIN Developer Kit

-Most of the documentation for eos-transit, it targeted at  developers wanting to use the transit in their application.
+Most of the documentation for eos-transit is targeted at developers wanting to use the transit in their application.

 This project and document is targeted at __developers wanting to build a transit plugins__.
 So if you're a wallet provider looking to integrate with Transit, you're in the right place.